 Every organization is aware it needs a solid employee relations strategy.
 But there are few people who can give you solid guidance on exactly how to DO that.

 Now before you start getting frustrated about just how much you need to kowtow to employee needs, keep the bottom line in mind.
 I will save the impact of your employee relations strategy, on employee engagement, and the impact of engagement on your company’s ROI (there are even stats tying it to sales), for another post.
 For now, take my word for it.
 Employee relations is important.
-For each employee need expressed above, I’ve identified employee engagement KPIs (Key Performance Indicators) that will help you evaluate your employee relations strategy.
+For each employee need expressed above, I’ve identified employee relations KPIs (Key Performance Indicators) that will help you evaluate your employee relations strategy.

 16 KPIs to Measure Your Employee Relations Strategy

 Our four key employee relations needs are culture, communication, compensation, and complaints.
 Let’s take a look at each.

 Employees need to feel good about what they do and where they do it.
 Decide with your team what values really represent your company and then make them as transparent as possible.
 Hopefully, these align with the majority of your employees.
 But even if they don’t, it’s important to articulate them to every person in the organization as these values will drive expected behaviors in your organization.
 Put measures in place so people can be recognized and applauded when they live up to those values.
 It should go without saying that leadership is the most beholden to this cultural code.

 How: Gather the mission/vision statements and the highest execs you can put in a room and ask them.
 Build a simple PowerPoint with easy-to-understand statements to disseminate to your employees.
 If you can, make it public so it can be part of your talent acquisition process.

 - Views of the Powerpoint on the company intranet

 - Quick follow up survey numbers (increased understanding)